-To join this online CLGS Event via Zoom, click here!
+Click here to join this online CLGS event via Zoom!

 Privileged individuals will always find ways to get the health they need, whereas this is not always the case for Black queer folks.

-In this online CLGS Lavender Lunch, Rev. Dr. Roland Stringfellow explores how, in this current intersectional moment, we can educate ourselves on the critical issue of reproductive justice and better advocate for reproductive justice for Black queer people.
+In this online CLGS Lavender Lunch, Dr. Sylvia Rhue and Rev. Dr. Roland Stringfellow explore how, in this current intersectional moment, we can educate ourselves on the critical issue of reproductive justice and better advocate for reproductive justice for Black queer people.

 Come join us!